 "When I started talking about the issue of plastic firearms months ago, I was told the idea of a plastic gun is science fiction," Israel said in a statement.
 "Now that this technology appears to be upon us, we need to act now to extend the ban on plastic firearms."

-But Wilson’s ambitions don’t end at 3D-printable guns.
-According to the Guardian, he wants to turn DEFCAD into “the world’s first unblockable open-source search engine for all 3D printable parts,” an torrent file archive of not just printable firearms and their parts, but blueprints for everything from birth-control devices to drugs and prosthetic limbs.
+BLOG: Turn Your Sexts Into Works Of Art But Wilson's ambitions don't end at 3D-printable guns.
+According to the Guardian, he wants to turn DEFCAD into "the world's first unblockable open-source search engine for all 3D printable parts," an torrent file archive of not just printable firearms and their parts, but blueprints for everything from birth-control devices to drugs and prosthetic limbs.

 Wilson counts himself in the same company WikiLeaks architect Julian Assange and Megaupload founder Kim Dotcom.